TanStack/query/docs/react/guides/advanced-ssr.md

 This is even worse than with `getServerSideProps`/`getStaticProps`, since with those we could at least parallelize data- and code-fetching.

-If you value DX, iteration/shipping speed and low code complexity over performance, or don't have deeply nested queries and you know you are on top of your request waterfalls anyway, this can be a good tradeoff.
+If you value DX/iteration/shipping speed with low code complexity over performance, don't have deeply nested queries, or are on top of your request waterfalls with parallel fetching using tools like `useSuspenseQueries`, this can be a good tradeoff.

 > It might be possible to combine the two approaches, but even we haven't tried that out yet.
 If you do try this, please report back your findings, or even update these docs with some tips!